-While I really loved working as a scientist, it was especially during my PhD that I started to see clues of what I actually enjoyed doing: crafting presentations and posters and presenting my work to both, fellow researchers and the public.
+I am a German biologist specialised on animal behaviour, ecology and physiology.
+While I really loved working as a scientist, it was especially during my PhD that I started to see clues of what I actually enjoyed doing: crafting presentations and posters, editing videos, and presenting my work to both, fellow researchers and the public.
 I also started participating in Science Slams across Germany.
 Bridging the gap between science and the public is now more important than ever, which is why I decided to pursue a career as science communicator.